 On the same day the market crashed in 2008, Peter Smith was offered a dream job in finance.
 “I literally walked out of the interview and looked at my BlackBerry to see the crash,” says the 40-year-old Torontonian.
-He called back and declined the position.
+He called back, rethinking his entire career trajectory.
 “I said there’s got to be something better to do with our lives,” Smith says.
 “I wanted a business that actually makes something.”

 But what?
 For inspiration, Smith looked to friends who worked at Diesel Jeans.
 Founder Renzo Rosso had taken a ubiquitous product—blue jeans, which retailed for less than $20 in the 1970s—and sold it at a premium.
 “That guy essentially invented the hundred-dollar pair of jeans,” says Smith.
 Equally inspiring was San Pellegrino.
 “They took water, which was free, and made a fortune.”